bgctw/Bigleaf.jl/docs/src/walkthrough.md

 # Package scope and important conceptual considerations

-`Bigleaf.jl` calculates physical and physiological ecosystem properties from eddy covariance data.
+`BigLeaf.jl` calculates physical and physiological ecosystem properties from eddy covariance data.
 Examples for such properties are aerodynamic and surface conductance, surface conditions(e.g. temperature, VPD), wind profile, roughness parameters, vegetation-atmosphere decoupling, potential evapotranspiration, (intrinsic) water-use efficiency, stomatal sensitivity to VPD, or intercellular CO2 concentration.
-All calculations in the `Bigleaf.jl` package assume that the ecosystem behaves like a
+All calculations in the `BigLeaf.jl` package assume that the ecosystem behaves like a
 "big-leaf", i.e. a single, homogenous plane which acts as the only source and sink of the measured fluxes.
 This assumption comes with the advantages that calculations are simplified considerably and that (in most cases) little ancillary information on the EC sites is